 IMSIs are a public resource.
 The assignment of any portion of an IMSI (i.e., MNC, MSIN) does not imply ownership of the resource by either the entity to which it is assigned or by the entity performing the administrative function.

-Should an assignee transfer control of its network operation through acquisition or merger to another operator, then the use of the assigned MNC is transferable to that operator with notification to the IMSI Administrator by filing of Form A – Mobile Network Code (MNC) Application, Reservation, Information Change or Return form.
+Should an assignee transfer control of its network operation through acquisition or merger to another operator, then the use of the assigned MNC is transferable to that operator with notification to the IMSI Administrator by filing of Form A – Mobile Network Code (MNC) Application, Information Change or Return form.

 The IMSI Administrator will: